conedevelopment/root-docs/fields.md

 ## Registering Fields

-You can register actions in resources, extracts and actions, by using the `fields` method.
+You can register fields in resources, extracts, actions and, by using the `fields` method.

 ## Values